 Toby's expertise is in the areas of:

 - leadership development

 - education policy, governance and reform

-- the nature and role of the 'middle tier' in education systems
+- local school systems and role of the 'middle tier'

 - evidence-informed practice and teaching

 Toby teaches and supervises dissertations on the Masters in Educational Leadership, co-leading the module on Effective Leadership and Change.

 Toby supervises PhD and EdD students with an interest in areas associated with his research and academic expertise, including:

 - educational leadership and leadership development, including approaches to improvement, change, effectiveness and innovation

 - school system governance, policy development and reform, including accountability models, 'middle tier' arrangements, local learning systems, networks and collaboration and the unintended consequences of reform.